RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

 Python can convert a variable from one type to another without having to create a new variable.
 Sometimes, this is probably a bad idea, because we typically want our variables to be meaningfully named, rather than something obscure like "foo".
-But sometimes it is necessary to change types is necessary for example:
+But sometimes it is necessary to change types.
+For example:

 .. code:: python3